Masuji Ibuse: Literary career

 Ibuse began publishing stories in the early 1920s.
 One of his first contributions was to the magazine Seiki.
 It was originally written for Aoki in 1919 and titled "The Salamander".
 In 1923 it was renamed "Confinement".
 Ibuse began to be recognised in the late 1920s, when his work was favorably mentioned by some of Japan's top critics.
 With the publication of Salamander in 1929, he began to write in a style characterized by a unique blend of humour and bitterness.

-He was awarded the Naoki Prize for John Manjirou, the Cast-Away: his Life and Adventure and continued to publish works filled with warmth and kindness, while at the same time showing a keen power of observation.
+He was awarded the Naoki Prize for John Manjirou, the Cast-Away: his Life and Adventure and continued to publish works filled with warmth and kindness, while at the same time showing keen powers of observation.
 The themes he employed were usually intellectual fantasies that used animal allegories, historical fiction, and the country life.

 During World War II Ibuse worked for the government as a propaganda writer.

 Ibuse was known and appreciated for most of his career, although it wasn't until after the war that he became famous.
 He won the inaugural Yomiuri Prize in 1949 for No Consultations Today (本日休診, Honjitsu kyūshin).
-In 1966 he published his novel Black Rain, which won him international acclaim and several awards, including the Noma Prize and the Order of Cultural Merit, the highest honor that can be bestowed upon a Japanese author.
+In 1966 he published his novel Black Rain, which won him international acclaim and several awards including the Noma Prize and the Order of Cultural Merit, the highest honor that can be bestowed upon a Japanese author.
 The novel draws its material from the bombing of Hiroshima and the title refers to the nuclear fallout.
-Ibuse was not present at the time of the bombing, but used the diaries of survivors to construct his narrative.
+Ibuse was not present at the time of the bombing, but he used the diaries of survivors to construct his narrative.
 An earlier story by Ibuse, Kakitsubata ("The Crazy Iris", first published in 1951), deals with similar themes.

+Ibuse died in a hospital at Tokyo on July 10, 1993 of pneumonia.